novaway/tarte-a-la-praline/docs/examples/README.md

 ## Time limit

-TALP makes it possible to set the duration before the next display of the banner.
-By default, the duration is 1 year.
+TALP makes it possible to set the month(s) duration before the next display of the banner.
+By default, the duration is 13 months.

-The **cookieLifeTime** parameter is based on the [formatcookieLifeTime](https://date-fns.org/docs/formatcookieLifeTime) function of the [date-fns](https://date-fns.org/) module.
-With this, it's possible to fine-tune the time control before the banner is displayed again: minutes, hours, days, weeks, months and year.

 ```
 import '@novaway/tarte-a-la-praline/translations/de';